Dr. Chris Caplice

 Senior Research Scientist, MIT Center for Transportation & Logistics

 Dr. Caplice serves as the Executive Director of the Massachusetts Institute of Technology’s Center for Transportation & Logistics (CTL) where he is responsible for the planning and management of the research, education, and corporate outreach programs for the center.
 He created and currently serves as Director of the MITx MicroMaster’s Program in Supply Chain Management – the very first MicroMasters credential ever offered.
-In the first four years more than 300,000 students from 196 different countries have participated in these online courses and more than 20,000 Verified Certificates have been awarded.
-A total of 1,500 MicroMasters credentials have been awarded to date.
+Since its inception in 2015, more than 430,000 students from 196 different countries have participated in these online courses and more than 45,000 Verified Certificates have been awarded.
+A total of 2,976 MicroMasters credentials have been awarded to date.

 Dr. Caplice was selected as the first Silver Family Research Fellow in 2016 in recognition of his contribution to supply chain education and research.
 Also in 2016, he received the Council of Supply Chain Management Professionals (CSCMP) Distinguished Service Award.